OffchainLabs/arbitrum-classic/docs/Running_Rinkeby_Nitro_Node.md

 ### Putting it all together

 - When running docker image, an external volume should be mounted to persist the database across restarts.
-The mount point should be `/home/user/.arbitrum/rinkeby-nitro`.
+The mount point inside the docker image should be `/home/user/.arbitrum/rinkeby-nitro`.
 - Here is an example of how to run nitro-node for Rinkeby:

   ```